High there?!

 A blood test can detect cannabis anywhere between 3 and 14 days after use, depending on how frequently the user partakes.
 Whereas a urine test can show up cannabis use for up to a month!

-But you won’t need to do a medical for life insurance.
-Usually the insurer is satisfied with a drugs questionnaire for cannabis use, at worst they will write to your GP for a medical report.
+Usually, the insurer is satisfied with a drugs questionnaire noting cannabis use, at worst they will write to your GP for a medical report.

 But because this type of cannabis use is taken to be regular and ongoing, a price increase of +50% is normal, in line with moderate use.